'Electric shock': We’ll know who has been joking by Dec 8 – Greenstreet to NPP, NDC

-He argued that the slogan is gaining traction among the electorates and will possibly transfer into massive votes for the CPP.
+He argued that the slogan is gaining traction among the electorates and will possibly translate into massive votes for the CPP.

 He said the facts as presented to Ghanaians about the state of affairs of this country in their campaigns only requires them to be bold and stop the recycling of NPP, NDC to power.